About

 Fervor Coulee- Roots Music Opinion

-"Cronin is most obviously an experienced troubadour.
+“Cronin is most obviously an experienced troubadour.
 Through the starkness of the recording environment, her natural warmth and personality is conveyed as acutely as if being heard in an intimate coffee shop or club.
 Once settled into the album, one begins to hear Cronin’s distinctive qualities—the way she draws out a syllable, an unhurried approach to rhythm and tempo, and a keen perspective that makes every image and lyric impacting.
-When considering numbers to highlight, I couldn’t ignore a single one.
 I love being introduced to a singer-songwriter not previously encountered.
 Helene Cronin’s Old Ghosts & Lost Causes is an incredible artistic statement.
-I can’t wait to hear more of her music." - Donald Teplyske
+I can’t wait to hear more of her music.”

 Review by "The Country Angel" Kelly's Country